Japan to end virus emergency in Tokyo despite rebound fears

-TOKYO (AP) — Japan on Thursday will approve ending a monthslong state of emergency in Tokyo set up to curb the spread of the coronavirus, despite concerns of a resurgence ahead of the spring party season and next week’s Olympic torch relay.
+TOKYO (AP) — Japan said Thursday it would end a monthslong state of emergency in the Tokyo area set up to curb the spread of the coronavirus, despite concerns the spring party season and next week’s Olympic torch relay could fuel a resurgence.

+The emergency measures are set to be lifted on Sunday, Prime Minister Yoshihide Suga announced during a government task force meeting.

-Experts on a government-commissioned panel moved to end the emergency this coming Sunday, underscoring the government’s eagerness to minimize burdens on businesses and keep the economy going.
+The move underscores the government’s eagerness to minimize burdens on businesses and keep the economy going.
 However, some experts warned that although Tokyo has managed to bring down the rate of new infections, the decline has levelled off and could rebound.

+Cautionary measures after the end of the emergency will be crucial, said Shigeru Omi, a doctor on a government panel of coronavirus experts.

 Tokyo and three neighboring prefectures have been under emergency measures since Jan.
 7, mainly requests for restaurants and bars to close at 8 p.m. and take preventive measures, as well as asking companies and employees to do more remote work.
 Similar emergency measures were lifted in six urban areas late last month.

-Japan has managed to keep virus cases and deaths relatively low without enforcing a hard lockdown, with deaths related to COVID-19 at about 8,700 people.
+Japan has managed to keep virus cases and deaths relatively low without enforcing a hard lockdown, with the Health Ministry tallying more than 8,700 deaths out of 450,000 total cases throughout the pandemic.

-Yasutoshi Nishimura, the minister in charge of pandemic measures, said indicators such as daily new cases and hospital bed occupancy rates have come down to levels that allow the emergency to be lifted in Tokyo, Kanagawa, Chiba and Saitama prefectures.
-He said Prime Minister Yoshihide Suga would make a formal announcement later Thursday.
+Suga said indicators such as daily new cases and hospital bed occupancy rates have come down to levels that allow the emergency to be lifted in Tokyo, Kanagawa, Chiba and Saitama prefectures.

-“We will be lifting the measure while still keeping our guard high,” Nishimura told reporters.

-Shigeru Omi, a doctor on a government panel of coronavirus experts, said cautionary measures after the end of the emergency will be crucial.
+Suga thanked people for coping with restrictions and sought their continuing cooperation, saying measures to prevent a resurgence still are necessary, as new cases in Tokyo are not declining steadily.

+“In order to prevent the resurgence of the infections, we will do all we can to … get the coronavirus under control while cooperating with local authorities,” Suga said at a news conference.
+“It is my responsibility to protect the lives and health of the people.”

 Since last year, the Japanese economy has been slammed by a drop in consumption, tourism, exports and manufacturing.

-The decision to lift the measure comes just days before the nationwide Olympic torch relay begins in the northeastern Fukushima prefecture on March 25.
+The decision to lift the measure comes just days before the nationwide Olympic torch relay begins in Fukushima prefecture on March 25.

-New cases in the Japanese capital rose to 409 on Wednesday, the highest in a month and up from 300 the day before.
-As of Wednesday, Japan had 451,186 cases and about 8,717 deaths nationwide, the Health Ministry said.
+“I will firmly support preparations to achieve the Olympics,” Suga said, referring to the Games scheduled to begin in July after being postponed from last year.

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi